Algebraic Data Integration: Introduction

 \subsubsection{vs Functional Programming}

 Our formalism and functional programming languages both extend equational logic~\cite{Mitchell:1996a}.
-As discussed in section~\ref{trans}, the schemas, type sides, and user-defined functions of our formalism are ``algebraic data types'' and our instances denote implementations (algebras) of these types.
-(This use of ``algebraic data type'' must be understood in the algebraic specification sense, as a data type specified by a set of equations ~\cite{Mitchell:1996a}, rather than in the Haskell/ML sense of a data type specified by products and sums.)
+As discussed in section~\ref{trans}, many artifacts of our formalism, including schemas and user-defined functions, are ``algebraic data types'' and our instances denote implementations (algebras) of these types.
+(Our use of ``algebraic data type'' must be understood in the algebraic specification sense, as a data type specified by a set of equations~\cite{Mitchell:1996a}, rather than in the Haskell/ML sense of a data type specified by products and sums.)
 As such, the implementation of our formalism draws heavily on techniques from functional programming: for example, when a set of data integrity constraints forms a confluent and terminating rewrite system, our implementation uses reduction to normal forms to decide equality under the constraints (section~\ref{knuth}).
-Our formalism's use of types, rather than terms, to represent sets (e.g., entity sets such as {\sf Person}) is common in expressive type theories such as Coq~\cite{Bertot:2010:ITP:1965123} and contrasts with the sets-as-terms approach used in simply-typed comprehension calculi~\cite{monad}; for a comparison of the two approaches (which we have dubbed QINL and LINQ, respectively), see Schultz {\it et al.}~\shortcite{qinl}.
-On certain type sides, our categories of schemas and instances are cartesian closed~\cite{BW}, meaning that schemas and instances can be defined by expressions in the simply-typed $\lambda$-calculus, and that our categories of schemas and instances are models of the simply-typed $\lambda$-calculus, but we have not yet found an application of this fact.
+Our formalism's use of types, rather than terms, to represent sets (e.g., entity sets such as {\sf Person}) is common in expressive type theories such as Coq~\cite{Bertot:2010:ITP:1965123} and contrasts with the sets-as-terms approach used in simply-typed comprehension calculi~\cite{monad}; for a comparison of the two approaches (which we have dubbed QINL and LINQ, respectively), see Schultz {\it et al.}~\cite{qinl}.
+Certain categories of schemas and instances are cartesian closed~\cite{BW}, meaning that certain schemas and instances can be defined by expressions in the simply-typed $\lambda$-calculus, and meaning that certain categories of schemas and instances are models of the simply-typed $\lambda$-calculus, but we have yet to find an application of this fact (programming CQL itself using the simply-typed lambda calculus was not as pleasant as the approach developed in this paper).